drangara/MFIX-Exa/docs/source_docs/getting_started/hpc/Joule2.rst

 Optional build dependencies
 ---------------------------

-The following dependencies will need to be installed prior to following any of the full build instructions above.
+The following dependencies need to be built and installed prior to following any of the full build instructions above.

 #.
 Set environment helpers